-The destiny of the 20th century, especially after the WWII, has been determined and shaped by the multifaceted confrontation between capitalism and “communism”, the West vis-a-vis the East.
-But history did not end in 1991, as some have tried to convince you; its course has furthermore been accelerated on the wings of Neoliberal Globalism, eroding the social world, reconfiguring the state institutions and generating severe economic conditions and complex realities, from which plants of Authoritarianism have started to sprout and branch out.
+The destiny of the 20th century, especially after the WWII, has been determined and shaped by the multifaceted confrontation between capitalism and ‘communism’, the ‘West’ vis-a-vis the ‘East’.
+But history did not end in 1990s, as Fukuyama have tried to convince you; its course has furthermore been accelerated on the wings of Neoliberal Globalism, eroding the social world, altering local politics, reconfiguring the state institutions and generating severe economic conditions and complex realities, from which plants of Authoritarianism have started to sprout and branch out.

-In the shadow of the plural significant political, civic and economic events and matters which have happened throughout the recent years (and months) in the US, Europe, Asia and elsewhere, I found myself reflecting more and more on what, in my view, would be the major collision of polities in the 21st century: Authoritarian Neoliberal Regime (or tendecies) versus Democratic Social State (or spirit).
+In the shadow of the plural significant political, civic and economic events and matters which have happened throughout the recent years and months in the US, Europe, Asia and elsewhere, I found myself reflecting more and more on what, in my view, would be the major collision of polities and ideologies in the 21st century: Authoritarian Neoliberal Regime (or tendencies) versus Democratic Social State (or spirit).

 “A deep malaise, a pervasive sense of unfulfilled individual and collective possibilities penetrates and corrodes the climate of every advanced capitalist society.
 Notwithstanding all the talk of integration, embourgeoisement, and the like, never has that sense been greater than it is now; and never in the history of advanced capitalism has there been a time when more people have been more aware of the need for change and reform (p.
 269).
 Nor has there ever been a time when more men and women, though by no means moved by revolutionary intentions, have been more determined to act in the defence and the enhancement of their interests and expectations.
 The immediate target of their demands may be employers, or university authorities, or political parties.
 But… it is the state which men constantly encounter in their relations with other men; it is towards the state that they are increasingly driven to direct their pressure; and it is from the state that they expect the fulfilment of their expectations.